Whitesheep18/kidsndogs/reports/README.md

 > Answer:

 For debugging during our experiments, we adopted a hybrid approach.
 Locally, we mostly utilized the built-in debugger in Visual Studio Code, which offers an intuitive environment for identifying and resolving issues with tools like "add checkpoint".
 In scenarios where the built-in debugger was not sufficient, we used traditional print statement debugging.
 This method, though simple, proved effective in tracing and understanding the flow of data and the state of variables at various execution points.
 We also looked at logs while moving the training process to the cloud from local.
-In terms of code optimization and performance, we recognized the importance of profiling.
-We conducted a comprehensive profiling of our main code using PyTorch's built-in tools for the prediction of the emotion starting from the .wav audio file.
+In terms of code optimization and performance, we conducted profiling of our main code using PyTorch's built-in tools for the prediction of the emotion starting from the .wav audio file.
 The profiling data revealed that certain functions called while executing the prediction, notably load_model, were significant time consumers.
 Therefore, we implemented changes to optimize this function and avoid bottlenecks.
 The revised load_model function now incorporates a more efficient state loading strategy.
 In the updated implementation, we streamlined the process of loading the model's state dictionary from the checkpoint.
 By refining how we access and load the checkpoint data, we minimized I/O operations and reduced the overall loading time.

 ## Working in the cloud